Lehman Catholic and Holy Angels Schools are awarded the Governor’s Thomas Edison Award for excellence in STEM education.

-Lehman Catholic science teachers who received the award are Denny Maas, Kevin Cameron, Leah Velez, Melissa Safreed, Pam Wendel, Sr. Ginny Scherer, Tony Wagner, and Tracy Hall.
+Lehman Catholic STEM teachers (pictured L - R) who received the award are Denny Maas, Nick Wolters, Tracy Hall, Tony Wagner, and Melissa Safreed.
 The Lehman Catholic Science Department has received the Governor’s Thomas Edison Award every year since 1988.

-The criteria for the Thomas Edison Award for Excellence are to conduct a local science fair with twelve or more students, to have two or more of these students participate in the 2021 Virtual District Science Day, and to have at least two students participate in at least one or more youth science opportunities beyond the classroom.
-Lehman participates in Science Olympiad, Ohio Energy Project, TEAMS, and Envirothon.
+The criteria for the Thomas Edison Award for Excellence are to conduct a local science fair with twelve or more students, to have two or more of these students participate in the District Science Day, or to have six or more students participate in the District Science Day when no local has been conducted, and to have at least two students participate in at least one or more youth science opportunities beyond the classroom.

 First established in 1985, the Governor’s Thomas Edison Awards recognizes Ohio schools and teachers who stimulate scientific student research and technological design and extend opportunities beyond traditional classroom activities.
 Students must participate in one or more youth science opportunities beyond the classroom, including State Science Day, The Ohio Academy of Science Annual Meeting, Buckeye Science and Engineering Fair, Science Olympiad, and other structured STEM‐related youth activities.